dhellmann/pymotw/PyMOTW/os/index.rst

             stdin: to stdin

 The caller can only read from OR write to the streams associated with the child process, which limits the usefulness.
-The other popen varients provide additional streams so it is possible to work with stdin, stdout, and stderr as needed.
+The other popen variants provide additional streams so it is possible to work with stdin, stdout, and stderr as needed.